 The differences between Alternative 2 and the other action alternatives would not be distributed evenly across all analysis subareas.
 These differences in distribution are most noticeable when Alternative 2 is compared to Alternatives 3 and 4, all of which would add the same number of new housing units (100,000) in the city.
 Compared to those two alternatives, Alternative 2 would add 5,000 to 5,500 fewer households in Areas 2, 6, and 8 (combined), and it would add 5,000 to 5,500 more households in the other analysis subareas (combined).
 Increasing the number of households in any given area would be expected to result in an elevated potential for adverse impacts on plants and animals in that area.
 As such, compared to Alternatives 3 and 4, Alternative 2 would have a lower risk of adverse effects in Areas 2, 6, and 8, and a higher risk of adverse effects in Areas 1, 3, 5, and 7.
-Area 4 has would have the same growth in all the alternatives.
+Area 4 has the same growth in all the alternatives.

-The differences in the geographic distribution of potential impacts are not as noticeable in comparison to Alternative 5 and the Preferred Alternative because those Aalternatives 5-would add 20,000 more housing units citywide than Alternative 2 would.
-In all eight analysis subareas, the risk of adverse effects under Alternative 2 would be less than or essentially equal in between those to that of Alternative 5 and the Preferred Alternative.
+The differences in the geographic distribution of potential impacts are not as noticeable in comparison to Alternative 5 because Alternative 5 would add 20,000 more housing units citywide than Alternative 2 would.
+In all eight analysis subareas, the risk of adverse effects under Alternative 2 would be less than or essentially equal to that of Alternative 5.

-Based on the anticipated amount of area available for conversion to higher-density useslikely to be redeveloped, Alternative 2 would have a lower potential of leading to increased delivery of stormwater contaminants to streams, than-compared to the other action alternatives, but it would have a slightly higher potential than Alternative 1.
+Based on the anticipated amount of area likely to be redeveloped, Alternative 2 would have a lower potential of leading to increased delivery of stormwater contaminants to streams, than the other action alternatives, but a slightly higher potential than Alternative 1.